imkaranp21/BAPSComplex/README.md

-  # Hi-Fi Prototype
+  # BAPS Complex

-  This is a code bundle for Hi-Fi Prototype.
+  This is a code bundle for the BAPS Complex.
 The original project is available at https://www.figma.com/design/rCuk3rmSR8fARpXlUgtQai/Hi-Fi-Prototype.

   ## Running the code